meeorder/meeorder-backend/README.md

 $ pnpm i
 ```

-- If you are not host mongodb in own dev environment (not a `mongodb://localhost:27017/meeorder`) Please change in `configurations[0].env.MONGO_URI` in launch.json to your connection uri (if you use vscode)
+- If you are not host mongodb in own dev environment (not a `mongodb://localhost:27017/meeorder`) Please change in `configurations[0].env.MONGO_URI` in launch.json to your connection URI (if you use vscode)
-- Or provide the environment variable `MONGO_URI` to your connection uri
+- Or provide the environment variable `MONGO_URI` to your connection URI

 ## Run the project